BenHals/image_representation_slides/slides.md

 - CLIP embeddings encode high level details about an image, i.e., the things captured by a caption
 - But things related to the actual visual elements of the image may be lost
 - E.G., what if we wanted to perform image inpainting, or produce a depth map, or compare fine grained details of images?
+- Or do pixel level semantic segmentation?
+CLIP would be good for the zero-shot classification part, but not for the segmentation part.
 - We need a representation that learns these kind of dense, spatially aware features, i.e., is aware of the stucture of images
 - DINO uses <span v-mark.underline.orange>self-supervised learning</span> to train this understanding